-Northwestern Mutual, Other Milwaukee Firms to Fund gBETA Programs | Xconomy
+Northwestern Mutual, Rockwell & Other Milwaukee Firms Fund gBETA | Xconomy

 Gener8tor co-founder Joe Kirgues says gBETA Milwaukee will enroll three classes of startups per year.
 The accelerator will be based out of the University of Wisconsin-Milwaukee’s Lubar Entrepreneurship Center.

 gBETA, launched in 2015, has been held in Milwaukee twice previously.
-The series has also been held in two other Wisconsin cities—Madison and Beloit—as well as in the Minneapolis-St. Paul area.
+The program has also been held in two other Wisconsin cities—Madison and Beloit—as well as in the Minneapolis-St. Paul area.

 Unlike its core accelerator program, Gener8tor does not invest or take equity in companies that participate in gBETA.
 Startups that go through the program get a space to work from, as well as access to investors, subject matter experts, and experienced entrepreneurs.